alisw/alisw.github.io/infrastructure-aurora.markdown

 where the resulting job names will follow the convention:

-### Removing PR checkers
+### Removing a PR checker

 First of all make sure the pr checker you want to kill uses the same job description as the one you have in ali-marathon.
 This can be done with `aurora job diff <ID> aurora/continuos-integration.aurora`.
+E.g.:

 ```bash
 aurora job diff build/mesosci/devel/build_O2_o2-dev-fairroot aurora/continuos-integration.aurora